ElishebaW/greeter.js-framework/README.md

 1. I learned a great deal about AJAX and how jQuery works
 2. I ran into some trouble while getting the app to production, but quickly pushed through them.
-3. Having trouble with the responsive design of the application(planning on working through this)
+3. Having trouble with the responsive design of the application but pushed through by reviewing options online
 4. Pushed through issue of how to display the values of the input fields in one output field at the bottom of the page.
 I looked up solutions on StackOverflow and implemented it in the application.

 ## Author

 * **Elisheba Wiggins**

 ## License